In this tutorial, we'll learn how to build a multi-module project with Maven.

 As our parent POM was named parent-project, we need to make sure we're in the parent's directory and run generate commands:

-cd parent-project mvn archetype:generate -DgroupId=org.baeldung -DartifactId=core mvn archetype:generate -DgroupId=org.baeldung -DartifactId=service mvn archetype:generate -DgroupId=org.baeldung -DartifactId=webapp
+cd parent-project mvn archetype:generate -DgroupId=com.baeldung -DartifactId=core mvn archetype:generate -DgroupId=com.baeldung -DartifactId=service mvn archetype:generate -DgroupId=com.baeldung -DartifactId=webapp

 Notice the command used.
-It is the same as we used for the parent.
-The thing here is, these modules are regular Maven projects, yet Maven recognized they’re nested.
-When we changed the directory to the parent-project, it found that parent has packaging of type pom and modified both pom.xml files accordingly.
+It's the same as we used for the parent.
+The thing here is, these modules are regular Maven projects, yet Maven recognized that they're nested.
+When we changed the directory to the parent-project, it found that the parent has the packaging of type pom, and it will modify the pom.xml files accordingly.

 <modules> <module>core</module> <module>service</module> <module>webapp</module> </modules>

-We need to note, that submodules can have only one parent.
+It's important to note that submodules can have only one parent.
 However, we can import many BOMs.
 More details about the BOM files can be found in this article.

 6.3.
 Building the Project